hhsieh/hhsieh.github.io/_posts/2016-10-29-Unlimited-Networks-1.md

     dist <- as.matrix(dist(data))

-Let's set up _d = 20_ - two nodes of which distance smaller than 20 km are connected.
+Let's set up _d = 20_.
+That is, two nodes of which distance smaller than 20 km are connected.

     DM <- dist[] < 20
     diag(DM) = 0